ottok/debcraft/README.md

 ### Name

 Why the name _Debcraft_?
 Because the name _debuild_ was already taken.
 The 'craft' also helps setting users in the corrymindset, hinting towards that producing high quality Debian packages and maintaining operating system over many years and decades is not just a pure technical task, but involves following industry wisdoms, anticipating unknowns and hand-crafting and tuning things to be as perfect as possible.

+## Licence

+Debcraft is free and open source software as published under GPLv3.